 Then we have Praise and Worship.
 This includes playing music, singing, and dancing before our Heavenly Father.

-Our service also includes a blessing of the children, a Hebrew lesson, announcements, public counting of our blessings, request for prayer, followed by the main message.
+Our service also includes a blessing of the children, announcements, public counting of our blessings, request for prayer, followed by the main message.

-The service is ended with a closing hymn and the Aaronic Blessing (Num 6: 22-27).
+The service ends with a closing hymn and the Aaronic Blessing (Num 6: 22-27).

 Our Sabbath service is usually concluded around 2:30pm